jmgraff/fastapi-strawberry-urql-supertokens/README.md

-# FastAPI, Strawberry, React, URQL Project Template
+# FastAPI, Strawberry, React, URQL, SuperTokens Project Template

 This project is meant to be a starting point for the following stack:
  - FastAPI